coolsrk/netflix-ui-clone/README.md

     - Trailer after hovering
     - Search Box
     - For searched movie or item it should play trailer in the back ground.
+    - Design:-
+        - Main Container
+            - Movie trailer in background
+            - Left middle, movie logo
+            - Below that movie description.
+        - Secondary Container
+            - Movie category * n
+                - Card * n
+                - On hover should show options
 - Search
     - Smart search using Chat GPT APIs.

+# Features used

+- Using TMDB api to get movies data.
+    - Created new app on site and got auth token from there to hit apis.
+-

 # Good Practices